 Home Hardware Design Center has a very similar tool to Lowes.

 4. Ikea – Ikea has several different virtual planning tools for planning different aspects of your house.
 There are individual tools to design everything from wardrobe, storage, living room and kitchen.
 And there is a general tool for designing any room.
 Follow this link to the list of design tools.
-The kitchen tool is found here on another page.

 The 3D kitchen Planner is very similar to the Lowes Virtual Tool.
 You can design your virtual replica of your kitchen from scratch and adjust everything in the room.
 Add anything to your kitchen including appliances, furniture, flooring, paint & lighting.
 We recreated the same layout as our original kitchen as we did with Lowes’ tool.
 With the Lowes tool however we did not see an HD like Lowes has to see the image in a more life like view.